cardstack/boxel/docs/card-rendering.md

 4. Using fields and box class to instantiate the glimmer component.

 ## Re-rendering process
 Our approach leverages the glimmer invalidation system to trigger card re-rendering.
 To achieve this, we rely on [TrackedWeakMap implementation](../packages/base/card-api.gts#L136-L138), where each card instance is used as a key.
-Whenever we call the .get() method on an item in this map, it automatically prompts glimmer to update the card.
+In order to track updates for a field in Glimmer, we entangle it by calling the `.get()` method on a map.
+When we need to signal to Glimmer that the field needs to be re-rendered, we use the `.set()` method on the same map.